+We have located the Stop-Start station on the front left side of the machine.
 We strongly recommend that additional stop stations are located where deemed appropriate.

 Disconnects that can be locked out should be so located that employees that have to operate, service, and sanitize the unit can lock the unit out.
 Each employee that has to work on this machine should be given a lock and key and trained in proper procedures for LOCK OUT/TAG OUT!